 What is one business idea that you’re willing to give away to our readers?

 In the traditional U.S. education system, student assessments focus on measuring progress against grade-level standards.
 Students’ scores on these assessments are intended to indicate their abilities.
-I believe that a comprehensive assessment tool to measure each student’s individual growth rate and progress from the start to the end of the school year would be more indicative of their true abilities.
-I believe that such an approach would create a profound difference in the education system and in students’ lives.
+Precisely measuring each student’s individual growth rate and progress from the start to the end of the school year is more indicative of their true learning growth, and would make for the basis of a more accurate accountability system for schools and districts.

 How do you think Teach to One affects how students view learning?